-So, whether you’re a keen surfer wanting to catch some of the famed waves here, or if you are more into strolling through the magnificent Cornish rural landscape, we will have a Cornwall cottage that best suits you.
+So, whether you’re a keen surfer wanting to catch some of the famed waves here or more into strolling through the magnificent Cornish rural landscape, we will have a Cornwall cottage that best suits you.
 Our vacation rentals in Cornwall are placed right in the heart of all this natural beauty.
-There is no doubt that after one trip to this enchanting corner of England you will be returning again and again to discover more of what Cornwall has to offer.
+There is no doubt that after one trip to this enchanting corner of England, you will be returning again and again to discover more of what it has to offer.

-Cornwall’s history has connections to the sea with shipwrecks and smugglers well known symbols of the area.
-It is additionally a land filled with myths and legends, even claiming a renowned Celtic character specific to this corner of England which encourages return visits from visitors year after year to our self-catering Cornish cottages.
+Cornwall’s history has connections to the sea with shipwrecks and smugglers well-known symbols of the area.
+It is additionally a land filled with myths and legends, even claiming a renowned Celtic character specific to this corner of England, which encourages return visits from visitors year after year to our self-catering Cornish cottages.

 One of Cornwall’s most attractive features is its coastline.
-The region’s untouched, lengthy coastline makes it home to hundreds of sandy resorts and coves excellent for cottage holidays by the sea in Cornwall.With some of the most beautiful waterfronts in the country a day by the sea is what holiday properties in Cornwall were made for with its clear waters and picture perfect scenery.
-Visitors have their pick of sea shores, and can match their preferred tourist attractions and individual needs to one of Cornwall's varied sea-side areas.
+The region’s untouched, lengthy coastline makes it home to hundreds of sandy resorts and coves excellent for cottage holidays by the sea.With some of the most beautiful waterfronts in the country, a day by the sea is what holiday properties in Cornwall were made for with its clear waters and picture-perfect scenery.
+Visitors have their pick of seashores and can match their preferred tourist attractions and individual needs to one of its varied seaside areas.

 Cornwall is still full of unusual traditions.
-These include its folk music, Furry Dance and Mummers Plays.
+These include its folk music, Furry Dance, and Mummers Plays.
 Sports specific to the local area are also still hugely popular in Cornwall with Cornish wrestling and hurling being magnificent spectator sports.
 These can be seen at St Ives or St Columb Major.
-Cornwall’s wealth of tradition and history is vividly reflected in its mining museums, award winning gardens and nature parks.
+Cornwall’s wealth of tradition and history is vividly reflected in its mining museums, award-winning gardens, and nature parks.

-Many of the holiday rental properties to choose from on WebCottages are within easy access of the sea and beaches.
-These can become crowded during the summer months but a small amount of adventuring and exploring can lead you to tiny, deserted coves which are scattered along the coastline.
+Many of the holiday rental properties to choose from on WebCottages are within easy access to the sea and beaches.
+These can become crowded during the summer months, but a small amount of adventuring and exploring can lead you to tiny, deserted coves scattered along the coastline.

-Known as Kernow in the local Cornish dialect, Cornwall is blessed with striking wild terrain, both inland with its wild moorland and by the seaside with its varied, and impressive coastline littered with beautiful angling and mining communities.The area is well known as one of the best places in Britain for surfing so those adventurous enough may want to join in with the variety of surfing competitions that are frequently held throughout the summer months.
+Known as Kernow in the local Cornish dialect, Cornwall is blessed with striking wild terrain, both inland with its wild moorland and by the seaside with its varied and impressive coastline littered with beautiful angling and mining communities.The area is well known as one of the best places in Britain for surfing, so those adventurous enough may want to join in with the variety of surfing competitions that are frequently held throughout the summer months.

-St Michaels Mount is an island for around twenty hours a day, but during low tide you can wander across the causeway from near Penzance.
-Once on the island, there is plenty to see and if you are interested in myths and legends then Cornwall’s Tintagel Castle is the rumoured birthplace of the legendary King Arthur and well worth a visit.As mainland Britain’s most westerly point, Land’s End presents a gratifying day out favoured by many visitors during the Cornwall holidays.
+St Michaels Mount is an island for around twenty hours a day, but during low tide, you can wander across the causeway from near Penzance.
+Once on the island, there is plenty to see, and if you are interested in myths and legends, then Cornwall’s Tintagel Castle is the rumored birthplace of the legendary King Arthur and well worth a visit.As mainland Britain’s most westerly point, Land’s End presents a gratifying day out favoured by many visitors during the Cornwall holidays.
 Visitors can be pictured with the world-famous signpost and find gifts for those back home in the nearby shops while also enjoying many museums and attractions.

-The picture perfect buildings, cafes and Cornish bistros require some time to be appreciated, and there are a number of Cornish legends neighbouring the castle and the chapel made by Edward the Confessor in 1044.
-The sailing and surfing here are notable, and rock climbing on sea-side cliffs is quickly becoming a popular new activity.
+The picture-perfect buildings, cafes, and Cornish bistros require some time to be appreciated.
+Many Cornish legends are neighbouring the castle and the chapel made by Edward the Confessor in 1044.
+The sailing and surfing here are notable, and rock climbing on seaside cliffs is quickly becoming a popular new activity.

 The Eden Project, near St Austell, is a charming example of nature and tourism operational together, providing a good day out for anybody staying at one of our remarkable nearby holiday cottages.
-Significantly larger than any conservatory you will have seen before, it was designed as a showcase for global bio-diversity and of man’s dependence on plant life.
+It was significantly larger than any conservatory you will have seen before; it was designed as a showcase for global biodiversity and man’s dependence on plant life.

 Many of Cornwall’s disused mines are visible and open to the public.
 The mining view is exciting, and a visit to the Cambourne School of Mines is well worth the time, as it will give you an insight into the UNESCO World Heritage accredited mining scenery.

-In the summer, it has an active sea port and all the authentic offerings essential for a good Cornish break.
-If it is not a summer break that you are looking for then rather than merely hibernating for winter, this small city bursts into life with a show of amazing Christmas lights, attracting guests from all over the world.
-View Padstow cottages and Port Isaac cottages.
+In the summer, it has an active seaport and all the authentic offerings essential for a good Cornish break.
+If it is not a summer break that you are looking for, then rather than merely hibernating for winter, this small city bursts into life with a show of amazing Christmas lights, attracting guests from all over the world.

-North Cornwall and Bude in particular are trendy areas.
-It has pleasant neighbourhoods such as Padstow, which was made renowned for its fish eateries and breathtaking sea port.For those who can’t sit still there are tons of cycle paths to plump for in North Cornwall and they can be a good way to take in the region.
-The countryside, such as Falmouth and Cawsand, are more popular for those who want a laidback family holiday.
-These include Polperro sea front, Whitsand Bay and Mevagissey, all of which are sandy and family-welcoming too.
+North Cornwall and Bude, in particular, are trendy areas.
+They have pleasant neighbourhoods such as Padstow, renowned for its fish eateries and breathtaking seaport.For those who can’t sit still, there are tons of cycle paths to plump for in North Cornwall, and they can be an excellent way to take in the region.
+The countryside, such as Falmouth and Cawsand, is more famous for those who want a laid-back family holiday.
+These include Polperro sea front, Whitsand Bay, and Mevagissey, all of which are sandy and family-welcoming.
 Our South Cornwall self-catering properties include self catering properties in St Austell and Liskeard.
-View Polperro holiday cottages.

-Moving further south, at the heart of Mounts Bay is the old market village of Marazion.
-Offering clean and safe sandy coastlines, shops and eateries galore, Marazion is even blessed with the beautiful St Michaels Mount.
-Where you can watch as the island becomes part of the land as the tide disappears to uncover a causeway.Truro is positioned strategically in the heart of the region.
+Moving further south, at the heart of Mounts Bay, is the old market village of Marazion.
+Offering clean and safe sandy coastlines, shops, and eateries galore, Marazion is even blessed with the beautiful St Michaels Mount.
+You can watch as the island becomes part of the land as the tide disappears to uncover a causeway.Truro is positioned strategically in the heart of the region.
 Hence, a Cornish self catering cottage here offers marvellous access to see the entire area meaning that all of the attractions can easily be driven to.

-Tintagel is a magnificent place to visit for those that want to stay at the heart of the myths and legends of King Arthur.
-Tintagel is said to be the birth place of King Arthur and linked to the Knights of the Round Table.With its sense of freedom and tranquillity you can enjoy a relaxing stay in a holiday rental property and with over 400 miles of coastline, you can find some hidden gems of places to stay.
-We have a variety of cottages for you to choose from.
-Many of our self catering accommodations have a range of facilities with some being very rustic with open fires whilst others are more modern with hot tubs or swimming pools.
-So why not have a look at the properties we have to offer and enjoy a holiday of your choice at any time of year.
+Tintagel is a magnificent place to visit for those who want to stay at the heart of King Arthur’s myths and legends.
+Tintagel is said to be King Arthur’s birthplace and linked to the Knights of the Round Table.With its sense of freedom and tranquillity, you can enjoy a relaxing stay in a holiday rental cottage, and with over 400 miles of coastline, you can find some hidden gems of places to stay.

+Many of our self catering accommodations have a range of facilities, with some being very rustic with open fires while others are more modern with hot tubs or swimming pools.
+So, why not look at the properties we have to offer and enjoy a holiday of your choice at any time of year.